-- starting an LGBTI specific Employee Assistance Program, which included support during the national marriage equality debate
+- starting an LGBTIQ specific Employee Assistance Program, which included support during the national marriage equality debate

 - coordinating the annual VPS participation in the Midsumma Pride March and Midsumma Carnival

-- starting the annual VPS Pride Awards to recognise and celebrate achievement in LGBTI workplace inclusion in VPS workplaces
+- starting the annual VPS Pride Awards to recognise and celebrate achievement in LGBTIQ workplace inclusion in VPS workplaces

 - helping to distribute thousands of rainbow lanyards to public sector workers across Victoria